Differential algebras on digraphs and parametrized homology: Introduction

 \section{Introduction}

-A {\it digraph} $G$ is a couple $(V,E)$ where $V$ is a set and $E$ is a subset of $V\times V$ such that for any $(u,v)\in E$, we have $u\neq v$.
-Throughout this paper, we assume that $V$ is finite.
-During the 2010's, Alexander Grigor'yan, Yong Lin, Yuri Muranov, Shing-Tung Yau \cite{lin1,lin2,lin3,lin4} and Alexander Grigor'yan, Yuri Muranov, Shing-Tung Yau \cite{lin5,lin6} developed the theory of path complexes and path homology for digraphs.
-Recently, the authors in \cite{dig1} generalized the path homology for digraphs and studied the weighted path homology for vertex-weighted digraphs.
+A {\it digraph} $G$ is a couple $(V,D)$ where $V$ is a set and $D$ is a subset of $V\times V$ such that for any $(u,v)\in D$, we have $u\neq v$.
+During the 2010's, Alexander Grigor'yan, Yong Lin, Yuri Muranov, Shing-Tung Yau \cite{lin2,lin3,lin4,lin5}, Alexander Grigor'yan, Yong Lin, Shing-Tung Yau \cite{lin1}, and Alexander Grigor'yan, Yuri Muranov, Shing-Tung Yau \cite{lin6} developed the theory of path complexes and path homology for digraphs.